-The Arctic Project is designed as a conventional truck-shovel operation assuming 131 t trucks for waste and 91 t trucks for ore, as well as 17 m and 12 m shovels for waste and ore respectively.
+The Arctic Project is designed as a conventional truck-shovel operation assuming 131 t trucks for waste and 91 t trucks for ore, as well as 17 m3 and 12 m3 shovels for waste and ore respectively.
 The pit design includes three nested phases to balance stripping requirements while satisfying the concentrator requirements.